GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_orchestration.md

 np.random.seed(args.seed)
 ```

-#### `helics_cli` in Merlin
+#### HELICS runner in Merlin

-Since we are using the `helics_cli` to manage and execute all the
+Since we are using the HELICS runner to manage and execute all the
-federates, we need to create these runner files for `helics_cli`.
+federates, we need to create these runner JSON files.
 There is a provided python script called `make_samples_merlin.py` (see the
 `simple` subfolder in the code for the example) that will generate the
-runner file and a csv file that will be used in the study step. `helics_cli`
-will start each of these federates.
-In the Merlin spec, Merlin will be
-instructed to execute the `helics_cli` with all the generated `helics_cli`
+runner file and a csv file that will be used in the study step.
+The HELICS runner command will start each of these federates.
+In the Merlin spec, Merlin will be instructed to start each run using the JSON HELICS runner files.
-runner files.

 #### Merlin Specification